paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 This section provides an overview of the total number of processes currently managed by the system.

-**total**: Indicates the total count of processes currently being tracked by the system.
+**total**: total count of processes currently being tracked on the system.

-**running**: Represents the number of processes currently actively using CPU time.
+**running**: the number of processes actively using CPU time.

-**zombie**: Indicates processes that have completed execution but still have an entry in the process table.
+**zombie**: processes completed execution but still have an entry in the process table.

-**us**: This percentage represents the amount of CPU consumed by user processes.
+**us**: percentage represents the amount of CPU consumed by user processes.

-**sy**: This percentage represents the amount of CPU consumed by system processes.
+**sy**: percentage represents the amount of CPU consumed by system processes.

-**id**: This percentage represents how idle each CPU is.
+**id**: percentage represents how idle each CPU is.

-**wa**: This represents the percentage of CPU time spent waiting for I/O operations to complete.
+**wa**: percentage of CPU time spent waiting for I/O operations to complete.

 In the previous example, the load average is at 1.72.
 This is a two-CPU system, meaning that the system load is approaching full.